corda/corda-docs-portal/content/en/platform/corda/5.1/developing-applications/ledger/utxo-advanced-ledger-extensions/building-basic-contract-design.md

 ```

 {{< note >}}
-The `Create`, `Update` and `Delete` commands are not marked final.
+The `Create`, `Update`, and `Delete` commands are not marked `final`.
 Therefore, you can extend the contract verification constraints from these points, but you cannot extend them from `ExampleContractCommand`.
 {{< /note >}}

 ## Delegated Contract Design